DataDog/datadog-agent/docs/public/components/using-components.md

 ## Using non-component types with Fx

-As our migration to components is not finished you might need to manually instruct `Fx` on how to create certain types.
+As your migration to components is not finished, you might need to manually instruct Fx on how to create certain types.

 You will need to use `fx.Provide` for this.
 More details can be found [here](fx.md).